-Easy to explore large Live Oak motte

 Only the southern portion of the shoreline is accessible, the rest must been scanned from a distance.
 Although the lake isn’t particularly large you’ll need a scope to adequately scan the middle and distant areas of water and shoreline.

 Overall, Devine Lake is a great little park that packs a punch.
-There’s always something to look at on the water and along the lake edge.
+Migration periods are especially productive, and there’s always something to look at along the lake edge.